 Alan’s resume can be found here.

 Each summer Alan leads the Building Learning Communities summer BLC conference with world-class presenters and international participants.
-Visit Education Conference 2016 for more details.
+Visit our Education Conference page for more details.